Iliaromanov/Learning-React/README.md

  if want to return multiple elements, can import Fragment from 'react' and wrap your elements in that or just put empty angle brackets - '<>' and react will interperet that as a fragment

+ - In react, 'useState' is a hook functions that returns a length 2 arr arr[0] = a variable, arr[1] = functions to change the variable once the function to change the variable is called, it will change the variable and notify react to update the DOM wherever the variable was used.
 -->